Fans of the United States Constitution pride themselves on the concept of balance of power among the three branches of government.

 These checks and balances ensure no one has ultimate power.

 Throughout America’s history, presidents have been trying to stack the court in their favor.

 Fans of baseball will appreciate this analogy.
 If politics are like baseball, the White House and Congress would be the two teams.
 The bats and balls would represent legislation.
 That leaves the umpire.
 Chief Justice John Roberts says that’s where the Supreme Court comes in.

 “Judges are like umpires,” Roberts said during his confirmation hearing.
 “Umpires don’t make the rules, they apply them.
 The role of an umpire and a judge is critical.
 They make sure everybody plays by the rules, but it is a limited role.
 Nobody ever went to a ball game to see the umpire.”

-Currently, the Supreme Court has six more conservative judges and three more liberal ones.
+Currently, the Supreme Court has six conservative-leaning judges and three liberal-leaning ones.